TheSkorm/tramatrix/README.md

 It uses an ESP8266 through the Arduino IDE and a MAX7219 LED matrix controller.

 This repo also includes an Openscad box that can either be 3D printed or laser cut.

+And here is a video of it working - https://drive.google.com/a/michael-wheeler.org/file/d/0B3Zh48-akWFhRnIzNjBocmtSZUE/view?usp=sharing

 Hardware Requirements
 ==